SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 a 128-bit signed integer is an ``Int128``, and a signed 64-bit floating-point number is a ``Float64``.
 Like all types in Swift, these basic numeric types have capitalized names.
-(See the :doc:`../ReferenceManual/ReferenceManual` for a complete list of numeric types.)
+(A complete list of numeric types can be found in the :doc:`../ReferenceManual/ReferenceManual`.)

 .. glossary::